04.30.26

 On the other hand, if you pay for an unlimited data plan, then the SIM connection will allow you to do everything on your phone or tablet, as long as you are within range of the network.
 Different networks will have different levels of coverage in your area, so it's worthwhile to check what carrier has the best coverage in yours.

 The simple answer is no. The more nuanced answer would be: Somewhat.
-Your phone will not be able to connect to a network without a SIM card, therefore, you won't be able to access your number for calls or texts (with some exceptions pertaining to emergency 911 calls and use of SOS mode), or to the internet.
+Your phone will not be able to connect to a network without a SIM card, therefore, you won't be able to access your number for calls or texts (with some exceptions pertaining to emergency 911 calls and use of SOS mode), or to use the internet.

 The phone isn't necessarily a brick, though.
 It can still connect to available Wi-Fi networks, allowing you to browse, stream, even access your phone number in some cases to do everything you need to do on your phone.

 Nowadays, SIM cards have limited storage.
 They mainly store your network plan information (to be able to authenticate and connect you to the network), and your phone number.
-They no longer store contacts or text messages.

 SIM cards have been greatly simplified since their inception in the early '90s.
 While there are several types (or sizes) of SIMs available, nowadays, the most common ones you’ll see are the nano SIM and the eSIM:

-The process to activating a SIM card may vary between carriers, so we would recommend checking out your carrier’s support for relevant instructions.
+The process for activating a SIM card may vary between carriers, so we would recommend checking out your carrier’s support for relevant instructions.
 (And if you're getting a new number, check out steps to take before changing your phone number.)

 But the general method of activating a SIM card follows these simple steps: